Positive speed self-avoiding walks on graphs with more than one end: Introduction

 \section{Introduction}

 Self-avoiding walks, which are paths on graphs visiting no vertex more than once, were first introduced as a model for long-chain polymers in chemistry (\cite{PF53}, see also \cite{MS96}).
-Despite its simple definition, SAWs have been notoriously difficult to enumerate and to study the geometric properties due to the fact that SAWs are, in general, non-Markovian.
+The theory of SAWs impinges on several areas of science including combinatorics, probability, and statistical mechanics.
+Each of these areas poses its characteristic questions concerning counting and geometry.
+Despite the simple definition, SAWs have been notoriously difficult to to study due to the fact that SAWs are, in general, non-Markovian.